 - 1. A completed admission application accompanied by a non-refundable application fee of \$50.00 or an official College Board Fee Waiver form.
 Official fee waiver forms are distributed by high school counselors. - 2.
 An official high school transcript. - 3.
 Official college and/or university transcripts, if applicable. - 4.
-Personal statement.
+Personal statement/interview.
+An in-person or virtual interview may be accepted in lieu of a personal statement.